YuMJie/ConCutMix/README.md

-# Contrastive CutMix Augmentation for Long-Tailed Recognition
+# Enhanced Long-Tailed Recognition With Contrastive CutMix Augmentation

-The key code of our work "Contrastive CutMix Augmentation for Long-Tailed Recognition".
+The key code of our work "Enhanced Long-Tailed Recognition With Contrastive CutMix Augmentation".

 ![framework](img/frame.jpg)
 ## Results